tomGdow/rails-with-angularjs-one/README.md

     git checkout -b add-ng-functionality # single page app with extended Angular functionality

-    git checkout -b single-page-app-with-crud # (this version) single page application with full CRUD functionality
+    git checkout -b single-page-app-with-crud # single page application with full CRUD functionality

+    git checkout -b dry-crud-single-page-app # (this version) single page application with DRYer CRUD

+**ng-rails-basic**

+> A basic single page application combining Rails and AngularJS (with postgreSQL as database)

+**add-ng-functionality**

+> A single page application with extended AngularJS functionality.

 **single-page-app-with-crud**

-This CRUD functionality implemented here is not very DRY.
+> All Rails CRUD functionality done by AJAX (using AngularJS), but not in a  very DRY fashion.
 Products are shown by retrieving the data as both JSON and HTML, for example.

+**dry-crud-single-page-app**

+> A single page application where  Rails CRUD functionality is implemented asynchronously in DRYer fashion.